Lenifc/map-markers/README.md

 # Live version: https://lenifc.github.io/map-markers

+- Most pins/markers are visible in the Polish afternoon/evening hours when transport companies start the day in US

 - Map filtering is available in top-left corner!

 - Fuel level and number of available seats for vehicle are RANDOMLY generated, so after Refresh these values will change